dasic002/GameOfKings/README.md

 - **How to play** - hidden until selected in menu or ? icon button clicked.
 This section is composed of several subsections for step-by-step instructions on how to play the game.
 Navigation buttons become available to go through the steps.

 -  **Credits** - hidden until selected in menu.
-It will hold credits pertaining to the site composition and inspiration and a link to the gitHub repository.
+It will hold credits pertaining to the site composition and inspiration and a link to the GitHub repository.

 - **Game-area** - visible on loading of page, whenever How to play or Credits section is hidden.
 Composed of other subsections to navigate through the game:
   - Welcome - visible on page load.